 Below are the steps to extract data from the application using API.

 Get the API URL from where you need to extract the data.
 In this article, you will learn how to use Python to extract data from Exchangerate-api.com, a free service for current and historical foreign exchange rates published by the European Central Bank.
-The same method should broadly work for any API that you want to use.
+The same method should broadly work for any API you want.

 API URL = https://v6.exchangerate-api.com/v6/[Access-Key]/latest/USD